 Greater than / Less than

-You can create complex conditions with the COUNTIFS function.
+You can create complex criteria with wildcard characters in your COUNTIFS functions.

 You can enhance your criteria by adding a logical operator.
 In other words, you can select all the rows where one criterion is greater than a value.